 - These may include:

 Ensure your proposal is complete, accurate, and submitted to Sponsored Programs well in advance of the sponsor deadline

 - Provide your completed proposal to Sponsored Programs well before the sponsor deadline to ensure adequate time for review and allow time to correct any errors in the electronic submission process.

 - When you route your proposal for internal review, be sure to provide a complete proposal package.

 - Check all sponsor forms for completeness, accuracy, and proper formatting.

 - Provide all the information required in sponsor forms, and verify that the entire proposal complies with sponsor formatting instructions.

-- Take advantage of agency checklists and check functions with electronic systems (e.g., NIH ASSIST, NSF Fastlane) to make sure your application is complete and required fields are filled in.
+- Take advantage of agency checklists and check functions with electronic systems (e.g., National Institutes of Health ASSIST, National Science Foundation Fastlane) to make sure your application is complete and required fields are filled in.

 - Commonly required institutional information can be found in the Institutional Rates and Numbers section.